Nature, culture and history

 Magnetic Island is well known for its distinctive environment and picturesque landscape featuring large granite boulders, hoop pines, sandy beaches and fringing coral reefs.
 The story of Magnetic Island began 275 million years ago when molten granite was pushed to the earth’s surface with volcanic force.
 Over time the overlying volcanic rocks weathered away.
 The underlying granite mass has decomposed along fracture lines, creating today's extraordinary landscape of rounded domes and boulders (tors), many of which are larger than a house and spectacularly perched.
 Fault lines have eroded to form gullies and valleys.
 Today, a shallow sea separates the island from the mainland.
 However, before the sea level rose 7,500 years ago, Magnetic Island was connected to the mainland between Cape Pallarenda and Kissing Point.

 There are about 23 different vegetation types on Magnetic Island.
 Many visitors expect to see rainforest but Magnetic Island, having considerably less rainfall than the wet tropics slightly further north and the Whitsundays slightly further south, is typical of the dry tropics.
 It is covered with open eucalypt woodland of bloodwoods, stringy barks and grey ironbarks.
-Rainforest, called vine-thicket, is restricted to small pockets in sheltered gullies.
-Littoral rainforest, or beach scrub, a rare vegetation type first recorded in 1918 as ‘dense scrub’, is represented by stands of forest trees growing on coastal sand dunes in Nelly and Florence bays.
+Dry rainforest, called vine-thicket, is restricted to small pockets in sheltered gullies.
+Littoral forest, or beach scrub, a rare vegetation type first recorded in 1918 as ‘dense scrub’, is represented by stands of forest trees growing on coastal sand dunes in Nelly and Florence bays.
 This is the most accessible ‘rainforest’ on the island and is an important food source for fruit-eating birds.

 Mangrove forests and saltmarshes are found mainly on the sheltered side of the island between Cockle Bay and West Point.
 The island also boasts semi-deciduous woodlands (low open scrub) between West Point and Huntingfield Bay.
 Vegetation in the adjacent marine environment includes seagrass and mangrove communities.